AlbanPerli/Noema-Declarative-AI/README.md

 Always looking for the best way to perform it.

 #TASK : f'{self.task}'
-#REFLEXION : Providing a reflexion about the task.
+#REFLEXION : Providing a reflection about the task.
 (Response format: a sentence)
-#CONSEQUENCE : Providing the consequence of the reflexion.
+#CONSEQUENCE : Providing the consequence of the reflection.
 (Response format: a sentence)
 #EVALUATE : Evaluating the consequence.
 (Response format: a sentence)
 #POINT_OF_VIEW : f'Providing a point of view about the task different than {povs}' (Response format: a sentence)
 #IMPORTANT : I need to be more creative!